-The only free-standing cancer hospital in central Ohio and the first in the Midwest, the University's Comprehensive Cancer Center - Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC - James) is an international leader in cancer prevention, detection, and treatment.
-The OSUCCC - James is a 356-bed cancer hospital, one of only 51 comprehensive cancer centers designated by the National Cancer Institute (NCI) and one of only a few institutions nationally funded by the NCI to conduct both phase I and phase II clinical trials on novel anticancer agents provided by the NCI.
-The OSUCCC - James achieved Magnet® status in 2013.
+The only free-standing cancer hospital in central Ohio and the first in the Midwest, The Ohio State University Comprehensive Cancer Center, Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC - James) is an international leader in cancer prevention, detection, and treatment.
+The OSUCCC - James is a 350-bed cancer hospital, one of only 53 comprehensive cancer centers designated by the National Cancer Institute (NCI) and one of only a few institutions nationally funded by the NCI to conduct both phase I and phase II clinical trials on novel anticancer agents provided by the NCI.
+The OSUCCC - James achieved Magnet[®] status in 2013.

-Ohio State University Physicians, Inc. (OSUP) is a physician-led affiliated entity of The Ohio State University established in 2002 designated by the Board as the faculty practice plan for the College of Medicine.
+Ohio State University Physicians, Inc. (OSUP) is the medical group managing The Ohio State University Wexner Medical Center's outpatient physician clinics.
+OSUP was established in 2002 and designated by the Board as the faculty practice plan for the College of Medicine.
 The University's Faculty Group Practice (FGP) is a business unit of the Office of Health Sciences that represents the majority of the physicians delivering care to patients at The Ohio State University Wexner Medical Center.
 Both OSUP and FGP physicians have an employment relationship with the College of Medicine in support of its teaching, patient care and research mission areas.